As4d/portfolio-site-iac/README.md

 ## **Key Agile Practices Implemented:**

+**Epics**

 Epics are large bodies of work that can be broken down into smaller tasks or user stories.
 They help in organizing and prioritizing work in a project.
-In this project, I created three main epics to structure the tasks involved in setting up my portfolio site infrastructure.
+In this project, I created four main epics to structure the tasks involved in setting up my portfolio site infrastructure

-**Epics:**
 1. Domain & DNS Setup
 2. Terraform Cloud Setup
 3. S3 Static Website Hosting
 4. Connect Domain to S3 Bucket

 ![Epic Example](docs/jira-epic.png)

+**Kanban Board**

+Tracked tasks through:
-- **Kanban Board:** Tracked tasks through **To Do → In Progress → Done**.
+To Do → In Progress → Done.

 ![Jira Board Example](docs/jira-board.png)